brodoluca/4th_Sem_Prototype/README.md

 ## License

 We do not think that in the current situation the project, code in particular, is good enough to be used in a real situation.
-Please contact the owner of the repository if some parts of the code is going to be used.
+Please contact the owner of the repository if some parts of the code are going to be used.

 ## General Information